Skip to main content

 Cycle the Dance Floor: Most groups will only want to dance for so long before they want to do something else (bar, photo booth, socialize, etc).
 Manage the timing and be preemptive so that things happen when the guests feel that they should: 30 minutes for the 1st dance set, 1 hour 2nd set, etc..
 After a slow song bring the guests all to the dance floor for a group activity between sets (Group photo on dance floor, sing-a-long, etc).
 This acts as a reset button and keeps things fresh.

-Bella Sano Entertainment
+-Bella Sano Entertainment

 Our #1 tip that we tell our couples for a poppin' dance floor is that....
 If you are on the dance floor having fun, your guests will feel more at ease and more likely to step out of their comfort zone.
 Your guests are there for you and want to be near you, so why not spend time together on the dance floor?